 4) Stay on your schedule

 The body has been customized to deal with food at certain times that your own routine has created.
-For example, if someone always eats around 5:00, then don’t make your Thanksgiving dinner 7:00.
+For example, if someone always eats around 5:00, then don’t make your Thanksgiving dinner at 7:00.

 If possible, stay within the time that you typically have dinner, and it will keep everything on track.
 This should really help support a more health-conscious Thanksgiving dinner.